Ayuremi/md5/WORKLOG.md

 We decided to switch our topic to coding the md5 algorithm.
 I looked for a few resources and websites that explained each step of md5 and also started a skeleton for the code.

+### 5/24/24

+We worked together to start writing the code.
+We finished the first step of turning the string input into binary ascii and making a print function to check the code, which works.
+We started working on the padding step at the end of class.

 ## Nathaniel Ciu